bigalv69/modules/doc/source/module.rst

  *modulefile* once loaded.
 If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.

- When several *modulefiles* are passed, they are try-loaded sequentially in the specified order.
-If one modulefile evaluation raises an error, try-load sequence continues: loaded modules prior the evaluation error are kept loaded and sequence is resumed with the load of remaining modulefile in list.
- Conversely, try-load sequence is aborted and already loaded modulefiles are withdrawn if :subcmd:`try-load` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html

     .. versionadded:: 4.8

     .. versionchanged:: 5.1
        Option :option:`--tag` added

-    .. versionchanged:: 5.4
-       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: unload [--auto|--no-auto] [-f] modulefile...